JulianKnodt/hyperbolic-visualization/readme.md

 in hyperbolic space.
 This has the effect of having a strong fisheye effect around the origin, so things at infinity are visible on the corner of the visualization.

+# TODOs

+- Create a file explorer with a TUI